zyzzyplyx/mixed-reality/mixed-reality-docs/ensure-optimal-user-experience.md

 **[Anchoring](spatial-anchors.md)** is a special concept whereby the developer can indicate to the HoloLens that a specific spot in space is of interest to their app experience.
 If a hologram should be _**anchored**_ to a particular point in physical space, you can attach a [WorldAnchor](https://docs.unity3d.com/2017.4/Documentation/ScriptReference/XR.WSA.WorldAnchor.html) component in Unity to the GameObject that should remain stable at one position.
 This will allow the platform to take over control of this GameObject's transform to ensure accurate positioning during app runtime.

-To learn more about how Anchor's work and best practices when using them, please read [Spatial anchors](spatial-anchors.md).
+To learn more about how anchor's work and best practices when using them, please read [Spatial anchors](spatial-anchors.md).

 >[!NOTE]
 > Spatial Anchors and World Anchors are one in the same.
 Unity describes an Anchor as a [WorldAnchor](https://docs.unity3d.com/2017.4/Documentation/ScriptReference/XR.WSA.WorldAnchor.html) component while the exact concept is known as a [Spatial Anchor](https://docs.microsoft.com/en-us/uwp/api/windows.perception.spatial.spatialanchor) in the Windows Mixed Reality API.